digitalrebar/doc/contrib/README.rst

   TODO; Describe_Role_Addition

-This guide will describe how to add Roles and Worloads.
+This guide will describe how to add Roles and Workloads.
 This should include creation, addition, and removal of pieces.